nbatterham/sfpowerscripts/overview.md

 ## Build/ Deployment Related Tasks

- -  Install SFDX along with SFPowerkit Plugin
  -  Deploy a source format based repo to an org (scratch org/sandbox/prod)
  -  Create an unlocked package
  -  Deploy an unlocked package to an org
  -  Trigger Apex Test
  -  Validate Apex Test Coverge of an org
  -  Validate a Unlocked package for metadata coverage
- -   Install all the dependencies of an unlocked package
+ -  Install all package dependencies of an unlocked package

+## Generic Utilities

+ - Install SFDX along with SFPowerkit Plugin
+ - Increment Project Version Number similar to npm version patch, which can be utilized before an unlocked / source based packaging
+ - Create a build artifact for unlocked/source based packaging, which can be utilized in Release Pipelines
+ - Checkout a source based artifact from Git using PAT

 ## What is it?

 - The extension is designed with tasks which are granular,  which means all the above tasks has to be orchestrated in a valid order required to reach the required objective.
 This allows one to utilise other commands or extensions between the tasks and be highly effective rather than getting tied to a single task.
 This ensures maximum flexiblity while building the pipeline.